chef/chef-web-docs/chef_master/source/server_security.rst

 .. warning:: The FQDN for the Chef server should not exceed 64 characters when using OpenSSL.
 OpenSSL requires the ``CN`` in a certificate to be no longer than 64 characters.

-.. warning:: By default, the Chef server uses the FQDN to determine the common name (``CN``).
-If the FQDN of the Chef server is longer than 64 characters, the ``reconfigure`` command will not fail, but an empty certificate file will be created.
-Nginx will not start if a certificate file is empty.

 SSL Protocols
 -----------------------------------------------------
 .. tag server_tuning_nginx